Rosalind Brewer: Walmart and Sam's Club (2006-2017)

 Brewer's career with Walmart began in 2006.
 Brewer served as the vice president, senior vice president, executive vice president for southeastern operations, and executive vice president for the eastern business unit at Walmart stores.
 Brewer started her position as regional vice president of operations in Georgia.
 Following her work as the regional vice president of Operations in Georgia, she became the division president of Walmart's southeast market, and finally the president of Walmart East.

 In 2012, Brewer left Walmart and became the president and CEO of Sam's Club, the membership-only retail warehouse clubs owned and operated by Walmart.
 She focused on health and wellness by doubling the number of organic products offered at Sam's Clubs.
-As CEO of Sam’s Club, Brewer became the first African American to lead a Walmart division.
+As CEO of Sam’s Club, Brewer became the first black person to lead a Walmart division.
 She retired from her role at Sam’s Club in 2017.

 Starbucks (2017-2021)

-On 1 February 2017, Brewer was nominated for the Starbucks board of directors.
-On 6 September 2017 was named COO and group president.
-Brewer was the second-highest-ranking executive at Starbucks after CEO Kevin Johnson and the first African American and the first woman to become the COO and group president of Starbucks.
+On February 1, 2017, Brewer was nominated for the Starbucks board of directors.
+On September 6, 2017, was named COO and group president.
+Brewer was the second-highest-ranking executive at Starbucks after CEO Kevin Johnson and the first black and the first woman to become the COO and group president of Starbucks.
 She led businesses and operations in the United States, Canada, and Latin America.

-Walgreens Boots Alliance (2021-present)
+Walgreens Boots Alliance (2021-2023)

-On 15 March 2021, Rosalind Brewer was appointed as the CEO of Walgreens Boots Alliance.
-Brewer became the only current African American woman to lead a Fortune 500 company.
+On March 15, 2021, Rosalind Brewer was appointed as the CEO of Walgreens Boots Alliance.
+Brewer became the only black woman to lead a Fortune 500 company during that timeframe.

+In 2023, Brewer's total compensation from Walgreens Boots Alliance was $14.1 million, or 407 times the median employee pay at Walgreens Boots Alliance for that year.

+In September 2023, Brewer agreed to step down as CEO in September 2023 after being in the role for two years.
+Under Brewer's tenure as CEO, the company's stock declined 47%.

-Board of directors memberships
+Board memberships

-Brewer served as a member of the board of directors at Amazon from 2019 to 2021.
-She was also a director of Lockheed Martin from 2011 to 2017 and Molson Coors Brewing Company from 2006 to 2011.
+Brewer was a member of the board of directors at Amazon from 2019 to 2021.
+She was a director of Lockheed Martin from 2011 to 2017, and Molson Coors Brewing Company from 2006 to 2011.

 Honors

-In 2020, Fortune ranked Brewer the 27th Most Powerful Woman in the World and Forbes ranked her 48th in their Worlds 100 Most Powerful Woman.
+In 2020, Fortune ranked Brewer the 27th Most Powerful Woman in the World and Forbes ranked her 48th in their World's 100 Most Powerful Women.

-On 15 September 2015, Fortune included Brewer in its Most Powerful Woman rankings.
+On September 15, 2015, Fortune included Brewer in its Most Powerful Woman rankings.
 Working Mother named her one of the Most Powerful Working Moms of 2013.

 In 2017, Brewer received the Spelman College Legacy of Leadership award.

-Brewer was selected for the inaugural 2021 Forbes 50 Over 50 list of entrepreneurs, leaders, scientists and creators who are over the age of 50.
+Brewer was selected for the inaugural 2021 Forbes 50 Over 50 list of entrepreneurs, leaders, scientists and creators over the age of 50.
+The same year, she was also inducted into the Michigan Women's Hall of Fame.

-Brewer was named as one of USA Today's Women of the Year in 2022, which recognizes women who have made a significant impact.
+Brewer was named as one of USA Today's Women of the Year in 2022.